mishra-sid/AsyncKART/README.md

 * Implement Reinforcement learning using Asynchronous actor critic (A3C agents) using Tensorflow.

-* Process the visual feedback received from the gameâs display to get location information of racer and surroundings.
+* Process the visual feedback received from the game's display to get location information of racer and surroundings.

 * Provide an interface with a python script to train this model from the processed visual feedback using the learning model designed at 3rd step.

-* Test the trained model by letting it race on a new track in which it hadnât been trained before and evaluate its performance.
+* Test the trained model by letting it race on a new track in which it hadn't been trained before and evaluate its performance.

 ## CONTRIBUTION